LanceRemigio/stocks-data-visualizations/analysis.md

 ![pairplot on returns column](./plots/pairplotreturnscolumn.png)

 The one the stands out the most would be the `C Return` because the data is more skewed compared to the other banks.
+Also, the returns correlation graphs are peculiar in that the data points for a cluster looking like a straignt line.
+This makes sense since the Citigroup Bank stocks crashed in 2008.

 Using this `returns` DataFrame, figure out on what dates each stock had the best and worst single day returns.
 You should notice that 4 of the banks share the same day for the worst drop, did anything significant happen that day?